 - thorny bushes pruned away from paths?

-- warning sign adjacent to honey bee hives (some people suffer life threatening allergic reaction to bee sting)
+- warning sign adjacent to honey bee hives (some people suffer life-threatening allergic reactions to bee stings)

 - no sharp edges on which people could cut themselves or rough timbers that could cause splinters?

 Develop a security plan before the event.
-Think through how you can ensure the place, volunteers belongings and those of your visitors are safe.
+Think through how you can ensure the site, volunteers’ belongings and those of your visitors are safe.

 - keep bags and purses locked away out of sight